sudheermuthyala/from_my_StandPoint/Agile/README.md

 ## What is a Agile
-- I can say its an incremental
+- I can say its an incremental release